 1-99 This will display the full definition for the printer number you choose.
 From this screen, you may modify, or just view, the printer’s defined parameters.

 <F3> This will move you to the LASER PRINTERS screen.
 There is space for 30 laser printer definitions.
 Laser printers hold A4 paper only.
 They can only print to a maximum width of 7.8” and some do not force the next page properly.
-HiFinance can cope with most laser printers but there are usually restrictions.
+Pipeline can cope with most laser printers but there are usually restrictions.
 Laser printers require more parameters than other printers do.
 Check with your dealer before using a laser printer as your main reports printer.
-Laser printers are better reserved for cheque printing and word processing functions.

 <ESC> This will return you to the PRINTERS & SCREENS MENU without further updating your control files.